Construction of continuum from a discrete surface by its iterated subdivisions: Introduction

 The regularity of the limit set is not trivial at all, although we have the energy monotonicity formula (Theorem \ref{monotonicity}).
 It seems a balancing condition plays an important role.
 For example, when we take a \ce{C60}, a polygonal graph on the sphere, which does not satisfy the balancing condition, we obtain a pathological shape as the limit of its subdivisions (Section \ref{sec:numerical}).

-We also prove the convergence to a point in $\MM_{\MF}$ is of $C^1$ class in the sense that the corresponding normal vectors converges to a unique unit vector independent of the choice of converging sequence in $\MM_{\MF}$.
+We also prove the convergence to a point in $\MM_{\MF}$ is of $C^1$ class in the sense that the corresponding normal vectors converge to a unique unit vector independent of the choice of converging sequence in $\MM_{\MF}$.

-The third one is the set $\MM_{\MS}$ of the rest of the accumulating points.
-We know little about $\MM_{\MS}$ in general, however, we prove an un-branched discrete surface do not have such $\MM_{\MS}$. \begin{thm}[Theorem \ref{cauchy} and Theorem \ref{thm-f}] A sequence $\{M_i\}$ of iteratively subdivided discrete surface constructed forms a discrete surface $M$ form a Cauchy sequence in Hausdorff topology.
+The third one is the set $\MM_{\MS}$ consisting of the rest of the accumulating points.
+We know little about $\MM_{\MS}$ in general, however, we prove an unbranched discrete surface does not have such $\MM_{\MS}$. \begin{thm}[Theorem \ref{cauchy} and Theorem \ref{thm-f}] A sequence $\{M_i\}$ of iteratively subdivided discrete surface constructed from a discrete surface $M$ forms a Cauchy sequence in the Hausdorff topology.
 The limit set $\MM_{\infty}$ consists of $\MM_{\MV}$, $\MM_{\MF}$ and $\MM_{\MS}$.
-When $M$ is un-branched, $\MM_{\MS} $ is empty. \end{thm} The first statement of the above theorem was proved by the last author with a little different subdividing method in \cite{Tao}.
-In the present paper, we propose a modified method.
-The proof needs some modification but almost the same.
-We explain why we think the modified one is better. \begin{thm}[Theorem \ref{monotonicity}] The total Dirichlet energy $E_D(M_i)$ is bounded when it is subjected to a finite domain at the initial stage $M_0$.
+When $M$ is unbranched, $\MM_{\MS} $ is empty. \end{thm} The first statement of the above theorem was proved by the last author with a slightly different subdividing method in \cite{Tao}.
+In the present paper, we propose a modified method to further discuss regularity/singularity in the limit of the sequence.
+We explain how we improve the original method for that purpose.
+The original subdividing method defined in \cite{Tao} is given by solving the Dirichlet energy minimizing equation.
+It works well with a network all of whose vertices satisfy the balancing conditions but not with a network otherwise.
+This is because in the original subdividing method, an original vertex not satisfying the balancing condition and the newly generated nearest vertices are not co-planar and are forming singular points in the repeated process of subdivisions (see Figure~\ref{fig:planarity}).
+In the modified subdividing method proposed in the present paper, we add a smoothing step after solving the Dirichlet equation.
+Namely, we replace such a vertex by the barycenter of its nearest neighbor so that they are co-planar and release tensions caused by the procedure.
+We also numerically calculate subdivisions of the Mackay crystal of type P (satisfying the balancing condition) and \ce{C60} (does not satisfy it) by both methods (see Figures~\ref{fig:planarity}, \ref{fig:c60:curvature}, and \ref{fig:mackay:curvature}). \begin{thm}[Theorem \ref{monotonicity}] The total Dirichlet energy $E_D(M_i)$ is bounded when it is subjected to a finite domain at the initial stage $M_0$.
 Moreover it monotonically decreases if $M_0$ contains no $n$-gonal faces with $n > 6$ and contains an $n$-gonal face with $n < 6$. \end{thm}